 If Nexenta could invest some time setting up this type of setup (like we have - it took us about 2 days), then they'd maybe able to get to the bottom of some of the nasty VAAI issues and also understand better some of the issues people seem to be having with Nexenta in virtualised environments.

 Initial testing shows our virtual Nexenta and Nested ESX5i cluster performing not that much slower than our native FC SAN to physical ESX5i hosts.

-RE: Nested ESX5i instances and virtual Nexenta SANs - possible test strategy for Nexenta - Added by Linda Kateley about 1 year ago
+RE: Nested ESX5i instances and virtual Nexenta SANs - possible test strategy for Nexenta - Added by Linda Kateley over 2 years ago

 nice i will point this out to test engineering